Welcome to eJudgements’ SA Online Law Reports

 See for yourself what we can do:

-eJudgements not only makes use of the extremely powerful Sharepoint search functionality, but cases are also being tagged to enable searches to be refined (eg according to subject matter, Court, even counsel who appeared in the case).
+eJudgements not only uses the extremely powerful Sharepoint search functionality, but we are tagging cases to enable searches to be refined (eg according to subject matter, Court, even counsel who appeared in the case).

 eJudgements is cloud-based, so you are not tied to your desk.
 As long as you have an internet connection, you have access.